Provable Convex Co-clustering of Tensors: A Convex Formulation of Co-clustering

 where $\M{I}_{n_{d}}$ is the $n_d$-by-$n_d$ identity matrix.
 We will refer to the unique global minimizer of \Eqn{primal_objective_vec}, $\Vhat{u} = \arg\min_{\V{u}} F_\gamma(\V{u})$, as the vectorized version of our CoCo estimator.

 \begin{remark} The fusion penalties $R_d(\T{U})$ are a composition of the group lasso \citep{YuanYi2006} and the fused lasso \citep{TibSauRos2005}, a special case of the generalized lasso \citep{TibTay2011}.
 When only a single mode is being clustered and only one of the terms $R_d(\T{U})$ is employed, we recover the objective function in the convex clustering problem \citep{PelDeSuy2005, She2010, LinOhlLju2011, HockingJoulinBachEtAl2011, Sharpnack2012, Zhu2014, Chi2015, Radchenko2017}.
 Most prior work on convex clustering employ an element-wise $\ell_1$-norm penalty on pairwise differences, as in the original fused lasso, however, $\ell_2$-norm and $\ell_\infty$-norm have also been considered \citep{HockingJoulinBachEtAl2011,Chi2015}.
+In this paper, we restrict ourselves to the $\ell_2$-norm for two reasons.
+First, the $\ell_2$-norm is rotationally invariant.
+In general, we are reluctant to adopt a procedure whose co-clustering output may non-trivially change when the coordinate representation of the data along one of its modes is trivially changed.
+Second, the $\ell_2$-norm promotes the group-wise shrinkage of pairwise differences of subarrays along each mode leading to more straightforward partitioning along each mode.
+Pairwise differences are either exactly zero or not.
 When the tensor is a matrix and the rows and columns are being simultaneously clustered, we recover the objective function in the convex biclustering problem \citep{ChiAllenBaraniuk2017}.
 In general, the fusion penalties $R_d(\T{U})$ shrink solutions to vector valued functions that are piece-wise constant over the mode-$d$ similarity graph defined by the weights $w_{d,ij}$.
 Viewed this way, we can see our approach as simultaneously performing the network lasso \citep{HallacLeskovecBoyd2015} on $D$ similarity graphs. \end{remark}